leugengroot/flight_sim_book_project/hellcat_ace/review_hellcat_ace.md

 ## Quotes
- “While the graphics could be improved, the playability of the game is not harmed by this, and I recommend it to those of you with dreams of glory and the big blue yonder.”\
-- Atari Antic Magazine
+ * “While the graphics could be improved, the playability of the game is not harmed by this, and I recommend it to those of you with dreams of glory and the big blue yonder.”\ - Atari Antic Magazine
+ * "Hellcat Ace is a game which challenges your nerve, flying skills and knowledge of air-to-air combat tactics.
+You fly your World War II plane against a computer controlled airplane in one of fourteen scenarios.
+(HCA manual)

+## Scenario Examples
+* FLYING TIGER - August 13, 1940 You are flying a P40 Tomahawk fighter with Colonel Claire Chennault's American Volunteer Group (Flying Tigers), contesting the Japanese invasion of China in early WWII.
+Ahead of you flies a Japanese medium bomber returning from a bombing mission.
+Your guns are loaded and primed.
+Shoot him down.
+* PEARL HARBOR - December 7, 1941 You are flying a Brewster Buffalo fighter on a single patrol over the main Pacific fleet anchorage at Pearl Harbor, Hawaii.
+Suddenly you spot a Japanese Floatplane circling Pearl at 10,000 feet reporting vital information to the approaching attack wave.
+If you don't shoot him down and disrupt the attack you will be overwhelmed when it arrives.
+* GET YAMAMOTO - April 18, 1943 American Intelligence has broken the Japanese code and learned that Admiral Yamamoto has scheduled an inspection visit to the island of Ballale, just within range of the P-38 Lightning with drop tanks.
+You have flown over six hundred miles.
+Ahead you spot the Admiral's plane.
+You must complete your mission quickly before his Zero Escort drops do w n to intercept.

+## Ideas for additional pages
+* show outcome screen (Ace, victories, Death etc.)